Have you ever looked in the mirror and noticed that the skin on your upper lip looks darker than the rest of your face?

 Platelet-rich plasma is derived from your own blood, which will be drawn and spun down via a centrifuge in the office.
 The remaining “liquid gold” is then applied to your skin during your treatment so that the needles can drive that PRP deep into your skin, where it can help promote a quicker turnover of skin cells.

 While arbutin isn’t quite as well-known as other skin care ingredients like salicylic acid, it does have much of the same potential to lighten up a melasma mustache.
-It’s a key ingredient in Brightening Lotion, one of our favorite lightweight moisturizers!
+It’s a key ingredient in High Beam brightening lotion, one of our favorite lightweight moisturizers!

 Arbutin is classified as a skin-lightening agent meant to be applied topically to help fade melasma and certain types of scars.
 It does that by preventing increased melanin production in the skin, effectively putting up a roadblock and creating dark spots.